open-wa/wa-automate-nodejs/README.md

 - You can change the number assigned to a specific License Key once.
 - In order to cancel your License Key, simply stop your membership.
-- You can use multiple license keys for each number.
+- You can use multiple license keys for each host number.
 - Apart from adding your licenseKey to your config, you will need to change nothing else in your code.
 - An added benefit for members is priority on issues.
-- License Key request may be rejected.
+- License Key requests may be rejected.

 ## Running the demo